“No dream is ever chased alone.”

 11. Decision Review System (2008)

 DRS is a technology-based system that helps to reach better decision-making by third umpires.
 Either side of the players gets an opportunity to challenge the decision of the on-field umpire by referring it to the third umpire.
 This is called a player review that is sought against dismissal.
 From the bawling side only the captain can ask for review whereas, on the batting side, the striker can demand one.
 Players get 15 seconds of the window to opt for the review.
-With DRS, the third empire takes the help of all angles and technological ends to reach a better understanding of decisions.

 12. Led Stumps bails/smart bails(2012)